Shrsht/LSTM-Google-Stock-Prediction/README.md

 Modern Portfolio Theory

 Since this is an ongoing project there are a lot more Machine Learning and Financial Models we would like to incorporate.
 We will be adding more to this repository as we improve our implementations

+# 1) LSTM Google Stock Prediction

+This model attempts to predict the Opening Price of Google Stock between March 10th to Aptil 14th 2023.
+As the graph in the project notebook suggests, our model is able to predict the GOOGL Stock Opening Price with a resonable level of accuracy  in terms of Price Movements.
+Our model seems to consistently overpredict by average of 3.04$ per day, with a maximum prediction error = 6$

+However, LSTMs are not a good Model to use in Stock Prediction in general, and does not seem to be generally used in the Quantitative Analysis field.
+As a result, we will consider using "Modern Portfolio Theory" to better model the Stock performance along the lines of industry standards.

+# 2) Twitter Sentiment Analysis

+As part of the project we were very interested in looking to see if we can use Social Media behaviour to predict the movement of a stock.
+Using the Twitter API v1. we were able to collect a dataset of Tweets that were discussing AAPL (Apple) Stocks.
+We were able to use the ZADER corpus and nltk python package to be able to correctly classify the tweets while taking into account Social-Media slang and euphemisms.